 The East Ayrshire monument to the Abkhaz-Georgia war has been temporarily removed.

-A Scottish war memorial has ignited a bitter row between the Georgian government and a separatist region backed by Russia.
+A Scottish war memorial is at the centre of a bitter row between the Georgian government and a separatist region backed by Russia.

 The monument to Abkhazians killed in the region's year-long war for independence was erected in Kilmarnock in the 1990s.